Service response time hotspots

 - Do one of the following:

-- To analyze a hotspot top finding, click the finding in the Current hotspots to display the details of the service, filtered to the problematic request.
+- To analyze a hotspot top finding, select the finding in the Current hotspots to display the details of the service, filtered to the problematic request.

-- To analyze all response time hotspots of the service, on the service overview page, choose either the View requests, View dynamic web requests, or View resources option.
+- To analyze all response time hotspots of the service, on the service overview page, choose either the View requests, View dynamic requests, or View resource requests) option.
 Dynatrace will display the overall details of the service.

 - Select View response time hotspots to navigate to the Response time analysis page.